Legalisation of documents from Mexico for use in the Netherlands

 You can use official copies and extracts of civil status records in Spanish at Dutch embassies and consulates in Spanish-speaking countries.

 If you want to use your document in the Netherlands, it will need to be translated.
 This must be done by a sworn translator.
+If the sworn translator is not registered in the Netherlands, you must also have the translation legalised.

 Which documents can be legalised?